ssulivan11/cue-generator/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/55844e54-e253-4018-856e-6cf7dcbd9506/deploy-status)](https://app.netlify.com/sites/cue-generator/deploys)

-A tool to build valid CUE files with helpful tracklist formatting.
+A tool to build valid CUE files with helpful track list formatting.
 Click the demo button to see the expected formats if needed.

 1. First provide your artist, album, and the desired file name.
-2. The tracklist can be given in many formats.
+2. The track list can be given in many formats.
 If any leftover characters, you can use the trim start or end controls.

    Option 1 - requires no trimming: